GCruzJoa/LoginApp/README.md

 </p>

 <p>
  Once all the fields are filled correctly and the user click the button, the app shows a DisplayAlert welcoming the user while displaying the homepage.
 The homepage is a MasterDetail page.
-It also have a UI made with the Grid Layout.
+It also has a UI made with the Grid Layout.
 </p>
 <p align="center">
  <img width="300" height:"300" src="App Screenshots/8.jpg" title="Captura 8"/>